JDNdeveloper/turtleFS/README.md

 ## Description:

-A distributed filesystem written in Python that is purely for my own educational purposes, and will most likely be slow...very very slow.
+A distributed filestore written in Rust.